 Hey I'm Olivia and I'm a proud Autistic woman.
 My special interests are cats, stim toys, and electronic music!
 I love to write and help other Autistic adults find ways to enjoy life in this LOUD world!

 Dr. Wilson graduated from Rosalind Franklin University of Medicine and Science and completed her residency in Internal Medicine at Advocate Good Shepherd Hospital in Barrington, IL.
-In addition to her private practice, she works as a science communicator, teaching health literacy in schools and online.
+Dr. Wilson specializes in providing culturally competent and trauma-informed care to patients with physical disabilities.
+In addition to her private practice, she works as a science communicator, teaching health literacy to middle school and high school students in her local school district.